 - Recognize and appreciate the unique issues facing individuals with mental illness in rural areas and in other underserved areas.

 The following experiences are available for PHT residents:

 - Ambulatory Family Medicine at High Point Clinic in Lancaster

 - Inpatient and Outpatient Psychiatry at the Marshfield Clinic

 - Telepsychiatry to Waupaca and Tomah via the VA

 - UW Hospital Telestroke Network

-Rebecca Radue, MD, Psychiatry Resident discusses the formative experiences that motivated her to pursue the Public Health Track.
+Rebecca Radue, MD, a former resident discusses the formative experiences that motivated her to pursue the Public Health Track.